DrizlyInc/version-check-action/README.md

 # Version Check Action

-This action checks a given version against the tags currently existing on the repository in order to determine if a new release should be created.
+This action uses the GitHub API to check a given version against the tags currently existing on the repository in order to determine if a new release should be created.

 # Usage